adap/flower/examples/quickstart-sklearn-tabular/README.md

 ---
+title: Federated Learning with scikit-learn and Flower
 tags: [quickstart, tabular, fds]
 dataset: [Iris]
 framework: [scikit-learn]
 ---

-# Flower Example using scikit-learn
+# Federated Learning with scikit-learn and Flower

 This example of Flower uses `scikit-learn`'s `LogisticRegression` model to train a federated learning system on "iris" (tabular) dataset.